 In “Silver and Strong: Getting Fit After Age 50,” I explain exactly how to craft a Fitness Comeback Plan that specifically meets the needs of your unique body and lifestyle.

-4. Think of Success in Terms of Life Quality
+4. A Minimalist Thinks of Success in Terms of Life Quality

 How do you experience your daily quality of life currently?